 We see it almost everyday, from our TV screens to West End theatres – Stage Combat!
 From ancient Greeks to present day, the art of stage combat has been mastered and tailored to provide a safe but effective way to portray the conflicts that occur in both real life and in fantasy.

 Stage combat is seen performed today in film, television and theatre.
 Whether it’s a simple slap around the face, to the complex use of rapier and dagger, True Edge is offering a safe, fun and exciting way to learn this versatile craft from the expansive knowledge of our instructors.

-Since then Rachid has completed his teaching apprenticeship for the BADC under the guidance of his mentor Andrew Ashenden.
-He has also achieved his Black belt in Tae Kwon Doe and several coaching Badges for the British Academy of Fencing of which are all part of his training.
+From there, Rachid completed his teaching apprenticeship for the BADC under the guidance of his mentor Andrew Ashenden.
+He also achieved his Black belt in Tae Kwon Doe (WTF) and several coaching Badges for the British Academy of Fencing.

 Originally from Canada, Jessica trained at the Guildford School of Acting graduating from the three-year acting programme.
 Since graduating she has worked in theatre and film receiving high praise for her performances.
 From a young age Jessica was involved in martial arts and while at drama school was able to put this experience into her stage combat training, becoming a qualified teacher with the British Academy of Dramatic Combat (B.A.D.C.).

 Jessica is currently the fight teacher for ALRA North and PQA Studios and has taught at various other colleges such as: Mountview, East15, RCSSD, Rose Bruford, D&B and Performers.